 All the feedback we received during this consultation is being recorded and considered.
 We will make changes to the proposals where appropriate.
 This process will then be recorded in the Consultation Report.

 The Humber and wider Yorkshire region has the opportunity to support the regional agenda to decarbonise and the UK's ambition to reach net zero by 2050.

-Our proposed network of pipelines will transport captured CO2 emissions from the region’s industrial emitters for safe storage and allow local industries to fuel-switch from fossil fuels to hydrogen.
+Our proposed onshore pipeline infrastructure will transport captured CO2 emissions from the region’s industrial emitters for safe storage and allow local industries to fuel-switch from fossil fuels to hydrogen.

 The Yorkshire and Humber region is the UK’s largest and most carbon intensive industrial cluster.
 It's home to a high concentration of fossil-fuel power stations and large industrial plants that release millions of tonnes of carbon dioxide (CO2) every year.
 This makes it an ideal and important location for clean growth projects using carbon capture, usage and storage (CCUS) and hydrogen.